gloveboxes/Azure-Sphere-IoT-Central-HL-and-RT-Core-Integation/README.md

 **Observe**:

 1. GPIO Capabilities: This application uses two GPIO pins.
 Pins 10, and 12.
 2. Allowed Application Connections: This is the ID of the High Level application that this application will be partnered with.
-It is required for inter core communications.
+It is required for inter-core communications.

 ```json
 {